 - 1 jalapeno or serrano pepper **

 - juice of 2 limes

-To ferment or culture salsa, add an additional 1 teaspoon of salt.
+- To ferment or culture salsa, add an additional 1 teaspoon of salt.
 Close the lid to the jar and set at room temperature for 24 hours or until cultured.
 Check daily to make sure the salsa is fully submerged in the natural juices or brine.
 Push the salsa down with the back of the spoon as needed.
+Transfer to refrigerator.

 ** Peppers: You can seed the hot peppers first for low-heat salsa but save them.
 After a taste test, you can add some of the seeds for additional heat if desired.